Wedrix/watchtower-symfony-bundle/README.md

         php bin/console watchtower:schema:generate

-That's it!
-Your GraphQL API is available at `whatever-your-domain-is/graphql.json` by default.
+**That's it!** Your GraphQL API is now available at `whatever-your-domain-is/graphql.json` by default.

-**Note:** When accessing the API over a browser you may need to enable CORS if it's not already enabled for your application.
+**Note:** When accessing the API over a web browser you may need to enable CORS if it is not already enabled for your application.
 To do so, kindly view the [NelmioCorsBundle documentation](https://symfony.com/bundles/NelmioCorsBundle/current/index.html) for the installation and setup guide.
 You may also view [the demo application's source code](https://github.com/Wedrix/watchtower-symfony-demo-application/blob/main/config/packages/nelmio_cors.yaml) for a quick-and-dirty example configuration after installing the bundle.

 # Features